silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Glic.md

 Buffers in GLIC are idealized memory elements.
 It could have any number of read and write ports and each port can access any chunk stored in the buffer.
 The buffer size is also not limited.

 Normally the SDF use FIFOs as memory elements and to resolve data dependencies.
-However, here we analyze the SDF in chunk level and we do not want to enforce the producer and consumer nodes to have exactly the same chunk address pattern.
+However, here we analyse the SDF in chunk level and we do not want to enforce the producer and consumer nodes to have exactly the same chunk address pattern.
 Therefore, a FIFO modelled data transfer channel is not always the best choice.
 The idealized memory model as buffers becomes easier to analyze and synthesize.

 In later stages, the buffers will be synthesized to actual memory elements.
 However, depending on the specification of each buffer, the synthesis process may create FIFOs, Register Files or other types of memory elements.